raspberrypilearning/hardware-guide/quickstart.md

 Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you need:
 - A monitor with the correct cable and adaptor.
 - A micro-USB Power Supply
-- A wired keyboard and mouse, or a wireless keyboard and mouse with a bluetooth adaptor
+- A wired keyboard and mouse, or a wireless keyboard and mouse with a Bluetooth adaptor
 - A micro SD card
 - A Raspberry Pi

 ![](images/all-the-things.png)

 To get started with Raspberry Pi, you also need an operating system.
-If you haven't purchased a preinstalled SD card, then details on how to install an operating to an SD card, follow the [software setup guide]().
+If you haven't purchased a pre-installed SD card, then details on how to install an operating to an SD card, follow the [software setup guide]().

 ## Monitors